-The Entertainment Services Group creates and manage policies, tools, and partnerships that promote unique, vibrant, safe, and well-planned live music and nightlife experiences in Austin, while promoting venue preservation and sustainability.
-For more information on the Entertainment Services Group, please contact Brian Block at Brian.Block@austintexas.gov.
+The Division's Entertainment Services Group creates and manages policies, tools, and partnerships to ensure vibrant and well-planned live music and nightlife experiences, while also promoting venue preservation and sustainability, as well as compatibility with neighbors.
+Contact Brian Block for information.

 Night and Weekend Staff

 Serves as a resource in the field for venues, monitors compliance with outdoor music permits, acts as a liaison between venues and residents to investigate and solve problems, observes entertainment areas during nighttime hours and raises awareness of emerging issues.

 The purpose of the Creative Space Assistance Program (CSAP) is to provide direct support to qualifying creative organizations facing temporary or permanent displacement, or to those previously displaced.
 The program is open to arts-focused nonprofits as well as qualifying for-profit live music venues, performance spaces, and art galleries.
 The program is currently funded at $750,000.